The Principal Dev – Masterclass for Tech Leads

 3. PostgreSQL High-Availability with Consul Service Discovery

-To use this scheme, specify dcs_type: consul in variable file vars/main.yml
+To use this scheme, specify dcs_type: consul variable.

 This scheme is suitable for master-only access and for load balancing (using DNS) for reading across replicas.
 Consul Service Discovery with DNS resolving is used as a client access point to the database.